jtiosue/autolight/README.md

 - Need `brew install imagemagick`
 - For crossfading, do `crossfadein=2` and `padding=-2`.
-- The current `get_file_duration` function only works for macs, but there are crossplatform ways of doing it that are commented out.
+- The current `get_file_info` function only works for macs, but there are crossplatform ways of doing it that are commented out.
 - For `File(filename='directory/file.py', someoptions=4)`, `someoptions=4` will be supplied to all Clips within `directory/file.py` except those that explicitly set something else for `someoptions`.
 - For `File(filename='directory/file.py')`, when reading `directory/file.py`, the base directory will be changed to `directory` for all subsequent files.
 E.g. if in `directory/file.py` you have `Clip(filename="helloworld.mp4")`, then autolight will look for the `helloworld.mp4` file within `directory/`; i.e. it will look for the file `directory/helloworld.mp4`.
 To go back up a directory, you can put `Clip(filename="../helloworld.mp4")`.
 Then, autolight will look for `directory/../helloworld.mp4`, and so will just look for `helloworld.mp4` in the parent directory.
 - As per [moviepy](https://stackoverflow.com/questions/73418729/moviepy-textclip-set-color-to-rgb-value), use rgba values to make thing semitransparent: `color="rgba(255,0,0,.5)"`, where the last value is between 0 and 1.